 The Weblate process needs to be able to read and write to the directory where it keeps data - DATA\DIR.
-All files within this directory should be owned and writable by the user running all Weblate processes (typically WSGI and Celery, see Running server and Background tasks using Celery).
+All files within this directory should be owned and writable by the user running Weblate.

 The default configuration places them in the same tree as the Weblate sources, however you might prefer to move these to a better location such as: /var/lib/weblate.